 The locktender was also in charge of enforcing rules on the canal, keeping time of when boats went by and how many boats went by in a day, and enforcing the opening and closing time of the canal ways each day.
 The children of the home helped in all of these endeavors and were very valuable to their family.
 They went to school when they could, but were often needed at home.
 This was a great job with many perks and lock tenders often stayed in the same house for multiple generations.

 The houses that the locktenders lived in were free with the job and probably the biggest perk of the job.
 Locktender houses were small, but well built.
 The original ones were built of stone.
-However, many had to be rebuilt over time due to fire.
+However, many had to be rebuilt over time.
 The new ones were generally clapboard, meaning made using wood siding.
-Most were built before houses had electricity.
+All were built before houses had electricity except for the last house built in 1928 at Guard Lock 8 which can be visited at the National Canal Museum in Easton Pennsylvania.
 Most houses were two stories with two rooms downstairs and a kitchen.
 Upstairs there would be two or three bedrooms.
 The bathroom was usually an outhouse outside.

 However, the lock tender house at Hugh Moore Park in Easton was the last locktender house built along the Lehigh Canal.
 It was built in 1928 after a fire burned down the previous house.
 It was built with both electricity and indoor plumbing.
 Lock tenders’ houses were simple, built for families, and built so that it was easy to see canal boats coming from either direction.
 It didn’t take but a few moments to get from the kitchen to the lock to begin “locking through” a canal boat.

 Upper Grand Section